eamodio/blog/_posts/2019-01-15-its-not-about-the-blame.markdown

 ---

 So GitLens is often mentioned in the context of blaming someone &mdash; even though mostly tongue-in-cheek and often self-deprecating.
 Aside from obvious comedic effect, my guess is this is largely because of the poor naming of its headline feature &mdash;_ blame_.
 While GitLens adopted this naming because it's what Git and other Git tools call it (Who am I to buck the trend?), the feature is far more valuable than just blaming yourself or someone else.
-Now you might be rightly thinking, “_Boo hoo!
+Now you might be rightly thinking, “_Boo-hoo!
 You just don't like being called out for your 💩 code_”, but hear me out.

 ---